2i2c-org/infrastructure/docs/contributing/code-review.md

 2. Changing basic hub configuration such as the URL of its landing page image
 3. Updating the user image of a hub.
 4. Updating the max number of nodes for nodepools in a cluster
+5. Resizing home directory storage upwards when it is about to fill up
-5. Emergency (eg exam, outage) related resource bumps
+6. Emergency (eg exam, outage) related resource bumps
-6. *Cleanly* reverting a change that failed CI
+7. *Cleanly* reverting a change that failed CI

 ## Self-merging as a community partner